KDE/kaidan/CONTRIBUTING.md

 ### For Authors

-1. Create a new branch to work on it from the *master* branch.
+1. Create a new branch from the *master* branch to work on it.
 1. Write short commit messages starting with an upper case letter and the imperative.
 1. Split your commits logically.
 1. Do not mix unrelated changes in the same MR.
-1. Create a MR with the *master* branch as its target.
+1. Create an MR with the *master* branch as its target.
 1. Add `Draft: ` in front of the MR's title as long as you are working on the MR and remove it as soon as it is ready to be reviewed.
 1. A maintainer and possibly other reviewers will give you feedback.
 1. Improve your MR according to their feedback, push your commits and close open threads via the *Resolve thread* button.
 1. If necessary, modify, reorder or squash your commits and force-push (`git push -f`) the result to the MR's branch.
-1. If there are no open threads on your MR, a maintainer will merge your commits into the *master* branch.
+1. As soon as all threads on your MR are resolved, a maintainer will merge your commits into the *master* branch.

 Please do not merge your commits into the *master* branch by yourself.
 If maintainers approved your MR but have not yet merged it, that probably means that they are waiting for the approval of additional maintainers.